amvaskar/twitter-sentiment-analysis-using-machine-learning-algorithm/README.md

 ### Algorithm And Tools Used

 #### Naive Bayes classifiers:
-It is a probabilistic classifier with strong conditional independence assumption that is optimal for classifying classes with highly dependent features.Naive Bayes is a very simple classifier with acceptable results but not as good as other classifiers.
-3

 #### Random forests or random decision forests:
-It are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
-Random decision forests correct for decision trees' habit of overfitting to their training set.

 #### k-nearest neighbors algorithm (k-NN):
-It is a non-parametric method used for classification and regression.
-In both cases, the input consists of the k closest training examples in the feature space.
-The output depends on whether k-NN is used for classification or regression.

 #### Scikit-learn:
-It is a free software machine learning library for the Python programming language.
-It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

 #### Natural Language Toolkit :
-NLTK is a platform used for building Python programs that work with human language data for applying in statistical natural language processing (NLP).
-It contains text processing libraries for tokenization, parsing, classification, stemming, tagging and semantic reasoning.

 ### Extracting features: